OfficeDev/office-js-docs-pr/docs/outlook/onmessagesend-onappointmentsend-events.md

 - The dialog's title bar.
 Your add-in's name is always displayed there.
 - The message's format.
 For example, you can't change the text's font size and color or insert a bulleted list.
-- The red `X` or hazard icon next to the dialog message.
+- The icon next to the dialog message.
 - Dialogs that provide information on event processing and progress.
 For example, the text and options that appear in the timeout and long-running operation dialogs can't be changed.

 If you customize the **Don't Send** button in the dialog, you can only assign a task pane command to it.
 Function commands aren't supported.
 If you select a **Don't Send** button with an assigned function command, the command is ignored and the add-in cancels the send operation and closes the dialog.
 When this occurs, no error is shown or logged.
 For guidance on the types of add-in commands, see [Types of add-in commands](../design/add-in-commands.md#types-of-add-in-commands).